waltervh/BornAgain-website/content/documentation/bornagain/working-with-bornagain/working-with-python/basic-simulation-tutorial/index.md

 #### Define a multilayer

-{{< highlight python "linenos=table">}}
+{{< highlight python >}}

     # air layer with particles and substrate form multi layer
-air_layer = Layer(m_air)
+    air_layer = ba.Layer(m_air)
     air_layer.addLayout(particle_layout)
-substrate_layer = Layer(m_substrate)
+    substrate_layer = ba.Layer(m_substrate)
-multi_layer = MultiLayer()
+    multi_layer = ba.MultiLayer()
     multi_layer.addLayer(air_layer)
     multi_layer.addLayer(substrate_layer)
+    print(multi_layer.treeToString())
     return multi_layer

 {{< /highlight >}}

 We now have to configure our sample.
 The particles, cylinders and prisms, are on top of the substrate in an air layer.
 Both layers are considered to be semi-infinite.
-The air layer is constructed on line 2 using the previously defined air material as a constructor parameter.
+The air layer is constructed first using the previously defined air material as a constructor parameter.
 With the next line, the air layer is populated with particles using the previously defined particle layout object.
-The substrate layer is constructed on line 4 using the substrate material as a constructor parameter.
+The substrate layer is constructed afterwards using the substrate material as a constructor parameter.

 In the general case, if the user constructs a multilayer with more than 2 layers (taking the air and substrate layers into account), the thickness of intermediate layers has to be specified using the constructor below.
 The `thickness` parameter is expressed in nanometers.